 Statutes for filing claims and lawsuits

 Product Liability Lawsuits: Car accidents can be caused by defective vehicles or parts.
 In these cases, one may seek compensation from a manufacturer.
-If these defects result in injury, the statute of limitations is four years.
-If those defective items result in death, the statute of limitations is two years for wrongful death.
+If these defects result in injury, the statute of limitations is two (2) years.
+If those defective items result in death, the statute of limitations is two (2) years for wrongful death.

 Florida’s statute of limitations for claims and lawsuits clearly outlines the deadlines for taking legal action.
 Contact Sean King for your personal injury consultation.
 Please see our list of resources for more information regarding Florida’s statute of limitations.

 - Florida Statute of Limitations – Statutes & Constitution :View Statutes : Online Sunshine (state.fl.us)

 - Florida Highway Patrol – https://www.flhsmv.gov/florida-highway-patrol/